typicalfo/commands/README.md

 - Current task completion percentage
 - Overall project completion percentage

-## Usage

-These commands are designed to be used with [Claude Code](https://docs.anthropic.com/en/docs/claude-code).
-Simply reference the command file when working with Claude Code to execute the corresponding workflow.

 ## Contributing

 Feel free to submit additional commands that follow the established pattern of concise, actionable development workflows.